reidrankin/atomic-avahi/README.rst

 *  Modification of ``avahi-daemon.conf`` in the image may be necessary to fit your environment.
+   - e.g. update `allow-interfaces` for the Atomic OS

 * More info on the ``atomic`` command and Project Atomic can be found at https://github.com/projectatomic/atomic